-Most cats are good at keeping themselves clean, but sometimes, your furry friend might need a little help, especially if they’ve investigated something particularly dirty or got oil in their coat.
+Most cats are good at keeping themselves clean, but sometimes, your furry friend might need a little help, especially if they’ve investigated something filthy.

-Of course, the best and safest option is a shampoo that’s been specifically designed for cats.
+Of course, a shampoo specifically designed for cats is the best and safest option.
 Sometimes, we don’t have what we need at home, and that’s fine.
-The good news is that you’ve probably got something at home that you can use as a stand-in.
+The good news is that you probably have something at home that you can use as a stand-in.

-We’ve put together a list of household items that you can use in place of regular cat shampoo.
-Whether you prefer a simple straight shampoo replacement or are looking for a DIY recipe for either standard or dry shampoo, we’ve got plenty of options!
+We’ve compiled a list of household items you can use in place of regular cat shampoo.
+Whether you prefer a simple straight shampoo replacement or are looking for a DIY recipe for either standard or dry shampoo, we have plenty of options!

 Instead, we recommend one of the alternatives below.

 The 8 Alternatives to Cat Shampoo & Cat Bathing Guide

 Unlike shampoo for adults, baby shampoo has a much gentler formula, which makes it suitable for use on your cat’s delicate skin.
 Look for a “no tears” label and avoid fragrances.
 You can use a small amount of baby shampoo to bathe your cat as you would normally.
 But, only use it in case of emergency, as you want to avoid using baby shampoo regularly on your cat.

 2. Dawn dish soap